SchspIN

 I came up with the #2of6 (two out of six) approach in 2018 and first described it on the blog on June 28: Germany’s Top Cop Drama TATORT? – #2v6pN. (pN stands for plus NEROPA – more on that another day or another place).

-#2of6 means that women are involved in two of the six main trades considered.
+#2of6 means that women are involved in two of the six main departments considered.
 Not necessarily in sole responsibility, but at least involved as part of a team.
 The six departments are usually direction, script, camera, sound, editing and music.
 We can see that #2of6 sets a clear goal and its compliance can be verified objectively.
 It’s smart, simple and specific.

 There are many possible uses of #2von6; for example, the awarding of funding or public TV contracts could be linked to it.
 Production companies, commissioning editors or TV channels can self-commit to go with #2of6, to name but a few.